 Soil 526 Soil Mineralogy (3 cr)

 Distribution and significance of common soil minerals; weathering and general reactivity as related to mineral structures; techniques of mineral identification including x-ray diffraction, chemical dissolution procedures, optical and electron microscopy.
 One lec and one 3-hr lab a wk.
-This is a cooperative course available to WSU degree-seeking students.
+Cooperative: open to WSU degree-seeking students.
 (Alt/yrs)

 Soil 537 Soil Biochemistry (3 cr)

 Origin, chemical structure, and significance of soil biochemical compounds.
-This is a cooperative course available to WSU degree-seeking students.
+Cooperative: open to WSU degree-seeking students.
 (Alt/yrs)